M-SHAH-py/SQL-Project/README.md

 ## 📂 Project Structure

-* `cleaning_script.sql` – Contains all SQL queries used in the data cleaning process
+* `Data Cleaning.sql` – Contains all SQL queries used in the data cleaning process
 * `README.md` – This file outlines the project summary

 ## ✅ Status